 - 2 teaspoon cocoa powder

 - 2 ounces/55 grams butter

 - 8 ounces/225 grams icing sugar

 - Optional: chocolate sprinkles or Hundreds and Thousands

-- Meanwhile, cream the eggs and sugars together with either an electric or hand whisk until thick, pale and creamy – this will take about 6-8 minutes.
-With the whisk still running add the chocolate mixture from the saucepan in a steady slow stream and whisk until thick, pale and creamy – this will take, again, about 6-8 minutes.
-With the whisk still running add the chocolate mixture in a steady slow stream, whisk until thick, pale and creamy – this will take about 6-8 minutes.
+With the whisk still running add the chocolate mixture from the saucepan in a steady slow stream and whisk until thick, pale and creamy – this will take, again, about 6 to 8 minutes.

-- Spoon the icing over the cooled cakes and sprinkle with decorations of your choice or tie with coloured ribbons as seen in the picture.
+Spoon the icing over the cooled cakes and sprinkle with decorations of your choice or tie with colored ribbons as seen in the picture.

 You May Also Like